charlie619/MovieRentals/README.md

 C# Advanced,
 Entity Framework 6.1.3 (Code - First type),
-Linq - To Use CRUD Operations.
+Linq - To Use CRUD Operations,
-RestFull Web Services API
+RestFull Web Services API,
 Postman to test the Apis

 ----For Frontend------